 Rio Freddo Canyon

 The Rio Freddo Canyon is one of the must-see attractions in Monte Cucco Park.
-It is a deep and massive canyon with a stream that begins in the Park’s heart, at the Fonte dell’Acqua Fredda.
+It is a deep and massive canyon with a stream that begins in the park’s heart, at the Fonte dell’Acqua Fredda.
 It appears to be a typical stream that flows through a huge beech woodland in its early stages.
 At the Porraia Pass, it transforms into a canyon with vast limestone banks.

 The Santa Maria di Sitria Abbey